 Once you sign the contract, you have an obligation to pay for 50 weeks.
 In the event that you have to vacate your apartment, you may find another KSU student to take over your contract.
 You must check with the housing office first to make these arrangements.
 If you can't find someone to take over your contract, you should have the housing office "flag" your account so that anyone who is looking for an apartment could consider yours.
 You are responsible for the payments, however, until you find a KSU student to take over your contract.
 There is a fee associated with re-assigning your contract to another KSU student.
 For further information about contract cancellation policies, please contact Residence Life at 770-420-4388 or firstname.lastname@example.org.

 Can I drive my car from my apartment to class?

 Since you are ON campus, and spaces are needed for commuters, you are limited to parking in the spaces designated for residential students.
 Rain or shine, you must walk to campus, just as they do on thousands of campuses around the world.
 Commuter students may not park in residential parking, either.
 You will be given a sticker that will identify your vehicle as residential, and commuters will be given stickers that identify them as commuters.
 Tickets will be given, and cars may be towed for those vehicles parked in the wrong place!
 There are times when open parking is available throughout the campus.
 For more information about the times when this is the case, please visit the Parking website.

 How big is my bed?

-Those students living in University Place, University Village, and KSU Place Buildings A-G have full size beds.
+Those students living in Austin Residence Complex (formerly University Place), University Village, and KSU Place Buildings A-G have full size beds.
 Those students living in KSU Place Buildings 100-400, and all University Village Suites residents have twin extra long beds.
 Please see the full Move-In Checklist for more information on items that are provided, as well as items you will need to bring with you.
 If you are looking for a place to purchase items please check out www.rhl.org/kns.

 Is there a meal plan along with the housing?